prachigauriar/Task/README.md

 * Delegate messages for workflow and task cancellation.
 * Workflows can now be reset by sending them the `‑reset` message.
 * The new `TSKTask` subclass `TSKSubworkflowTask` lets you run an entire workflow as a single task.
+* Convenience methods for accessing a task’s prerequisites results.
 * Unit tests!
 We now have unit tests for all major functionality in the framework.

 ### Changes